 But before we start with the game, let’s look at the cover:

 It makes sense that a movie-inspired game uses one of the official movie posters as the box cover.
-For those very few who haven’t watched the movie yet, this cover features the two main actors in the movie: Harrison Ford as Indiana Jones (on the left) and Sean Connery (on the right) as Henry Jones Sr., Indy’s dad.
-One might ask why include Henry in the cover, but he actually plays a very important role in the game itself (just like in the movie).
+For those very few who haven’t watched the movie, this cover features the movie’s 2 main actors: Harrison Ford as Indiana Jones (on the left) and Sean Connery (on the right) as Henry Jones Sr., Indy’s dad.

 And the back cover is equally awesome:

 As you can see, it features the Holy Grail, the Grail diary (a very important item in the game, as you’ll see) along with some still shots from both the movie and the game.
 I have to confess I like the back cover more than the front cover.
 Just add Indy’s iconic hat and whip and you would have an original cover more than appropriate for this game.

 For those of you familiar with the movie, I don’t think I need to worry explaining the game’s plot.
 Apart from a few changes here and there, it follows the plot of the movie quite faithfully.

 The intro’s based on the movie prologue, where a teenage Indy is running along on top of a circus train carrying the Cross of Coronado, then it cuts back several years later, when adult Indy arrives at Barnett College with said cross and has a small exposition dialogue with his friend Marcus Brody.

 And it’s here that the game introduces the one element that wasn’t adapted from the movie: a peculiar self-referenced sense of humour that borders on fourth-wall breaking (more than once Marcus and Indy face the player directly).